Digital3D/ElrondConsole/README.md

 # ElrondConsole
-Simple console for Elrond coin nodes
+Simple console for Elrond EGLD on Windows PC.
+Created in .Net C#

+This is a BETA version, free to use

 This console follow the API doc of Elrond: https://docs.elrond.com/tools/proxy/proxy-api-overview